gcunhase/GeneticAlgorithm-SolarCells/README.md

 1. Run code:
     * Single layer: `./[MoOx or ZnO folder]/[MoOx or ZnO]_Main_frontend_gui.m`
     * Multiple layer: `./[ZnO+MoOx folder]/[ZnO_and_MoOx]_Main_frontend_gui.m`
-2. Choose how many runs of each selection to perform
+2. Choose how many runs of each selection method has to perform.
+Each section has a repeat counter of 1000 times.
+This was used for finding the average number of simulations required by the selection method.
+For real time usage, change the 'repeat_runs' variable value to 1 in the .m file that starts with Evo_alg_...

 ## Results
 > Saved in Excel files, with number of sheets equivalent to the number of runs in each selection.